hansmarc/Otis/minigui/readme.txt

     Otis.lib

 There is already a Otis folder in the \minigui\sample\advanced\Otis folder created by Grigory Filatov in a previous release of minigui.

-Replace the folder by this zip file.
+Replace this folder with the contents of this zip file.

 You find following files :